Song-JunHyeong/supabase-sf/README.md

 Production-ready Docker Compose setup for self-hosting Supabase with automated secret management.

+This is a one-person project, built and maintained in spare time.

 > [!CAUTION]
 > **For self-hosted deployments only.**
 > Using [Supabase Cloud](https://supabase.com/dashboard)?
 See the [official docs](https://supabase.com/docs).